-Sources: Eurostat (2014a): Asylum and new asylum applicants - annual aggregated data; Eurostat (2014b): Gross domestic product at market prices; own calculations.
+Sources: Eurostat (2015): Asylum and new asylum applicants - annual aggregated data; Eurostat (2015b): Gross domestic product (volume chain links); own calculations.

 For comparability reasons, numbers for asylum applications include all applications (first and consecutive), as some countries do not distinguish between these categories.